Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 Limitations

-- This report analyzes five genes.
+- Decode+ analyzes five genes for pain & anesthesia.
 Pain is complex and influenced by many additional genetic and non-genetic factors including inflammation, psychological state, and prior pain history.

 - Consumer genotyping arrays cannot detect CYP2D6 gene deletions or duplications, which affect some metabolizer phenotype classifications.